fabric8io/fabric8/docs/processManager.md

     }

-As you can see in the snippet above, `AbstractProcessTest` comes with the `ProcessManagerService` instance living for the period of the test class lifespan.
+As you can see in the snippet above, `AbstractProcessTest` comes with the `ProcessManagerService` instance (`processManagerService`) living for the period of the test class lifespan.
 Data of the tested processes is stored in the temporary directory.

 ## Process management - Spring Boot support